 Paul L. Ogburn, Jr., MD

-Paul L. Ogburn, Jr., MD is Chief of Maternal-Fetal Medicine at the University at Buffalo and Medical Director of the Perinatal Center of Western New York at John R. Oishei Children's Hospital.
+Paul L. Ogburn, Jr., MD is Chief of Maternal-Fetal Medicine at the University at Buffalo and Medical Director of the Advanced Pregnancy Care Center at John R. Oishei Children's Hospital.
 Dr. Ogburn earned a B.S. in chemistry from the University of North Carolina, Chapel Hill and a degree in medicine from the University of North Carolina School of Medicine and completed a residency in Obstetrics and Gynecology at the University of Minnesota.
 He is board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine by the American Board of Obstetrics & Gynecology.

 The Division of Genetics at John R. Oishei Children's Hospital.
 Whether you’re just starting to think about having a baby or have been trying to conceive for some time, you likely have questions and concerns about becoming pregnant.
 Preconception care is for women who are not aware of risks but want to determine whether any risks are present.
 It is also for women who are aware of specific risks, and want to determine how to best minimize these risks.